drugis/drugis.org/software/addis-desktop/retrospective.md

  * With an appropriately filled database, wizards guide the creation of meta-analyses and benefit-risk analyses.
-Especially the process of creating meta-analyses has become increasingly refined over the development of ADDIS 1.x, allowing either different drugs or different doses of the same drug to be compared to each other, or a combination thereof.
+Especially the process of creating meta-analyses has become increasingly refined over the development of ADDIS Desktop, allowing either different drugs or different doses of the same drug to be compared to each other, or a combination thereof.
 Effectively, we found that the definition of a "treatment" for the purposes of meta-analysis needed to be decoupled from the notion of "drug".

-ADDIS 1.x is a cross platform desktop application developed in Java.
+ADDIS Desktop is a cross platform desktop application developed in Java.
 The database is implemented as an XML file with a well-defined XML Schema.
 Compatibility of XML files between ADDIS releases is supported using XSLT.
 The graphical user interface has been developed using the Swing framework and